open-policy-agent/opa/docs/docs/management-bundles/index.md

          ******
    ```

-You should now be able to access AWS services from your kubernetes cluster.
+You should now be able to access AWS services from your Kubernetes cluster.

 The above steps should add the following variable to the pod.